ietf-wg-asdf/SDF/sdf.md

 [^intro-]

 [^intro-]:
+    The Semantic Definition Format (SDF) is concerned with Things, namely physical objects that are available for interaction over a network.
-    The Semantic Definition Format (SDF) is a format for domain experts to use in the creation and maintenance of data and interaction models that describe Things, i.e., physical objects that are available for interaction over a network.
-An SDF specification describes definitions of SDF Objects/SDF Things and their associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.
+    SDF is a format for domain experts to use in the creation and maintenance of data and interaction models that describe Things.
+    An SDF specification describes definitions of
+    SDF Objects/SDF Things and their associated interactions (Events, Actions, Properties), as well as the Data types for the information exchanged in those interactions.
 Tools convert this format to database formats